AMS User Guide - Registering

 2. Details of up to 5 peer-reviewed publications which you are named on.

-We recommend using Internet Explorer or Google Chrome to access the AMS – we are aware of some compatibility issues with certain browsers (such as Firefox and Safari).
+We recommend using Google Chrome to access the AMS – we are aware of some compatibility issues with certain browsers (such as Firefox and Safari).

 Was this article helpful?